 Either way, I had fun.
 Enjoy some pics of the build, if you like computer pr0n:

 Today, we finally have competition again in the desktop CPU market.
 It has been far too long since that claim could be made.
 For me, personally, this is very welcome news.
 I really abuse computers with my work, everything from running local virtual machines for development, to Photoshop, video editing in After Effects, and 3D Rendering.
 Then, of course, I still game on occasion.

-Now, it used to be that I would build a new computer every 2 or 3 years.
+Now, it used to be that back in the day, I would build a new computer every 2 or 3 years.
 That was about the time when a build would start to have some issues, mainly because it was so heavily abused, and also the point at which performance increases would justify the cost.
 Every 2 or 3 years, I could double performance with a new build.

 That hasn’t been the case for a long time.
-The current machine I’m running was built in 2011, and since then, the only component that’s seen an upgrade is the graphics card.
-Back when Bitcoin mining was a thing, I picked up a pair of Radeon 7950s and swapped them in, and made a nice tidy profit from that.
+The current machine I’m running was built in 2011, and since then, the only component that’s seen an upgrade is the GPU.
+Back when Bitcoin mining was a thing, I picked up a pair of Radeon 7950s, ran them in Crossfire mode, and made a nice tidy profit from that.

-The reason I haven’t upgraded can basically be laid on the doorstep of Intel.
+The reason I haven’t upgraded can basically be laid on the doorstep of Intel and AMD.
 AMD stopped competing in the high end CPU space sometime around 2008 or so, and by 2011’s Bulldozer release, had become something of a laughing stock in the enthusiast market.
 Perhaps they had simply given up competing, or maybe a series of critically bad design calls had been made.
-Whatever the reason, this relegated AMD CPUs to the low end market.
+Whatever the reason, this relegated AMD CPUs to the low-end market.
 This, in turn, made Intel very lazy.
 The i7-2600k in this build remained a competitive processor for a very long time.
 Even today’s i7-7700k is, perhaps, 40% faster.
 For 6 years of CPU development, that is really poor.

 Intel has enjoyed the fruits of being an effective monopoly in the high-end CPU space.
-High prices, and unimpressive performance gains were the order of the day.
-Monopolies really do stink.
-On the other hand, I have to think that even as a monopoly, this behavior was kind of stupid on Intel’s part.
+High prices and unimpressive performance gains were the order of the day.
+On the other hand, I have to think that even as a monopoly, this behavior was kind of shortsighted on Intel’s part.
 After all, they could have sold me a CPU or two in the last few years if they hadn’t acted this way.
 How many sales were lost because people didn’t see any persuasive reason to upgrade?

 About time, AMD.
 Where were you for the last decade?

 Fortunately, for whatever reason, AMD has decided to reenter the high-end CPU market with the Ryzen 7 series.
-I won’t go into too much detail on the benchmarks, as others have done a much better job of that, but the verdict is really fascinating.
+I won’t go into too much detail on the benchmarks, as others have beaten that horse to death over the last week, but the verdict is really fascinating.
 The Ryzen 1800x is nearly as fast as the high-end Intel 6900k and 6950k chips.
 In content creation, it appears to be slightly ahead of the 6900k, and somewhat behind the 6950k, which makes sense given that the latter is a 10 core part, and the Ryzen 7 line is merely 8 core/16 thread.

 Nonetheless, this is very impressive, because even the most expensive Ryzen CPU is $499.
 The 1700 and 1700x are, of course, even less expensive.
 The 1700x may be the sweet spot, in that a modest overclock will grant performance on par with the 1800x.

 In gaming, the verdict is more mixed.
 The Ryzen is competitive with the Intel 8 core chips in gaming, but not as competitive with the i7-7700k 4 core part.
 The reason for this is, of course, that games are less optimized for multi-threading.
 Gaming tends to rely on low latency, L2 and L3 cache, and high clookspeeds more than anything.
-So the higher-clocked 7700k actually beats out its 8 core siblings and the Ryzen lineup by around 10% or so, across the board.
+So the higher-clocked 7700k actually beats out its 8 core siblings and the Ryzen lineup by around 15% or so, across the board, in CPU-limited scenarios.
 There is a lot of speculation surrounding Ryzen performance in gaming, however.
 Brad Wardell, the CEO of Stardock, had this to say on the matter:

 “Oxide games is incredibly excited with what we are seeing from the Ryzen CPU.
 Using our Nitrous game engine, we are working to scale our existing and future game title performance to take full advantage of Ryzen and its 8-core, 16-thread architecture, and the results thus far are impressive.
 These optimizations are not yet available for Ryzen benchmarking.
 However, expect updates soon to enhance the performance of games like Ashes of the Singularity on Ryzen CPUs, as well as our future game releases.”

-The Ryzen may actually be able to gain some low hanging performance in this area.
-Its spectacular content creation benchmarks, and synthetic benchmarks show that AMD is not bullshitting about the CPU’s performance, as they’ve done in the past with the utterly garbage Bulldozer and Piledriver lineups.
-So in this case, the fact that developers have been optimizing more or less exclusively for Intel’s chips for nearly a decade — because AMD’s offerings were crappy — may have given Ryzen a handicap in those benchmarks.
+Ryzen may actually be able to gain some low hanging performance fruit in this area.
+Its spectacular content creation benchmarks, and synthetic benchmarks show that AMD is not lying about the CPU’s raw performance, as they’ve done in the past with the utterly garbage Bulldozer and Piledriver lineups.
+So, in this case, the fact that developers have been optimizing more or less exclusively for Intel’s chips for nearly a decade – because AMD’s offerings were usually quite poor – may have given Ryzen a handicap in those benchmarks.
 If so, we should expect to see a modest increase in gaming performance in the coming year.
 We can also expect that as AMD pushes higher core count CPUs, developers may attempt to use that horsepower.
 Up until now, there has been no reason to bother trying – most mainstream CPUs in gaming machines were 4 cores or less.

 There were two other teething problems for Ryzen.
 First, the Windows 10 scheduler incorrectly identifies physical CPUs (cores) with logical threads, and attempts to provide both with a similar workload.
 In workstation applications, this is a more or less a non-issue.
 In games, however, it has become a handicap for Ryzen.
 AMD claims to be working with Microsoft to provide updates to the Windows 10 scheduler to fix this problem.
-Ironically enough, Windows 7 does not have this issue (it’s also not officially supported anymore — thank Microsoft for that idiot decision).
-Gaming benchmarks in Windows 7 appear to be significantly better as a result, with early adopters seeing a roughly 8% improvement with the Windows 7 scheduler, over the Windows 10 scheduler.
-So if Microsoft deigns to fix this, which is by no means a guarantee, we should see Ryzen gaming performance jump to within a percent or two of the 7700k.
+Ironically enough, Windows 7 does not have this issue (it’s also not officially supported anymore, though).
+Gaming benchmarks in Windows 7 appear to be significantly better as a result, with early adopters seeing a roughly 6% improvement with the Windows 7 scheduler, over the Windows 10 scheduler.
+So if Microsoft deigns to fix this, which is by no means a guarantee, we should see Ryzen gaming performance jump a little.

 The last hiccup is the memory controller.
 Unusually for a CPU that is otherwise very fast and competitive with the Intel parts, the memory controller is rather weak.
 It is dual-channel only, and getting maximum memory bandwidth, at the moment, requires using only two DIMMs (if you attempt to use four, you will lose memory clockspeed), and single rank memory.
 Using two DIMMs is generally not an issue at the moment, but the single rank memory issue is a major problem.
 It takes a lot of research to find out which memory kits are single rank, as this is not commonly listed in the specifications.
 The usual method is to visually inspect the memory.
 If the chips are on one side only, you can be about 99% certain it is a single rank part.
 But this is hard to do when shopping online, as the heatspreaders cover the chips, and the spec sheet doesn’t list whether it’s single rank or not.
 This is explained in great detail at Legit Reviews.

 What we have here is a part from AMD that occupies a unique market position.
 It was a brilliant move from them.
 If you want the fastest gaming-only chip, the i7-7700k is still your best bet, as its higher clock speed gives it an unbeatable advantage here, and having 8 cores doesn’t do much for you in gaming (yet, anyway).
 Four is enough there, for now at least.
 If you want the absolute fastest workstation chip, the i7-6950k is still the fastest thing out there… if you have $1600 to pay for it.

-So you sacrifice maybe 10% of gaming performance, and even then, only in situations where you are not GPU bound, and gain 50%+ in productivity and content creation compared to the 7700k.
+So you sacrifice maybe 10-15% of gaming performance, and even then only in situations where you are not GPU bound, and gain 50%+ in productivity and content creation compared to the 7700k.
 That’s a trade I’d make all day long.
 I suspect a lot of folks will be thinking similarly.

 AMD created what’s probably the best general-use CPU on the market today.